 For these reasons, the Judge allowed the declinatory exception and referred the case to the judicial district of Bedford.

-The judgement on appeal
+The Judgement on Appeal

 From the outset, the Court of Appeal confirmed that the Judge did not commit a reviewable error: (1) the domicile elected for purposes of attributing territorial jurisdiction under article 41 (3) C.C.P. is the domicile designated by the parties for the execution of their agreement within the meaning of article 83 C.C.Q., and (2) the domicile elected under the ALPE is elected for the purposes of applying the ALPE (para.
 23).